Filing a Mesothelioma Claim in Connecticut

 The U.S. military used asbestos-based products in bases, ships, vehicles, and other assets until the early 1980s.
 Anyone who served in the military during this time now has a high risk of developing mesothelioma.

 From 1999 to 2005, roughly 6,000 veterans died from mesothelioma.
-One-third of all mesothelioma victims are veterans today.
+Today, one-third of all mesothelioma victims are veterans.

 In response, the U.S. Department of Veterans Affairs (VA) offers a wide range of benefits for veterans with mesothelioma.